Privacy Notice

 Contact

-For privacy questions or to exercise rights relating to website or account data, use the contact form on this site.
+For privacy questions or to exercise rights relating to website or account data, email us at sylure@sylure.com or use the contact form.
 If you require a data processing addendum (DPA) or sub-processor information for procurement, please include that in your message.

 Changes to this notice